jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Command Calls

-A command definition might be *called* multiple times.
+A command definition can be *called* multiple times.

 In a different programming language a command call may look as follows: